 3. Compose a cover letter.

-4. Mark it as ‘confidential’ - best way ensure right person opens it.
+4. Mark it as ‘confidential’ - best way to ensure that right person opens it.

 Getting your name on the books of the right agencies is another excellent way to access the invisible market.
 Good agencies can use their know-how and contacts to help you access the right opportunities.
 Here's a few things you need to know: